Strawberry Mansion (film): Plot

 In 2035, society's dreams are taxed by the government, which has mandated increased surveillance measures upon the general public.
 Dream Auditor James Preble travels to the countryside home of the elderly Arabella Isadora, an artist who lives alone with her pet tortoise Sugar Baby in the self-titled Strawberry Mansion.
 Arabella's dreams are stored on a vast library of VHS tapes, which Preble reviews to conduct an audit; at Bella's insistence, he stays in her guest room.
 In his dreams, he regularly spends his time in a pink room with Buddy, who presents him with commercial products; one such session is interrupted by a younger apparition of Bella.
 During his audit, Preble begins to fall in love with the younger Bella; he grows closer to her in the real world, and she reveals that the government allows advertisers to transmit ads to a person's dreams.
 She presents him with homemade headgear designed to hold them off; it successfully defends against Buddy.
 Sometime later, she dies peacefully and is discovered by Preble.

 Bella's estranged son Peter Bloom arrives with his wife, Martha, and son, Brian, to handle Bella's affairs.
-Peter suggests to Preble that he is finished his audit and may now leave.
+Peter suggests to Preble that he is finished with his audit and may now leave.
 A suspicious Preble discovers Martha and Brian destroying the VHS tapes mid-audit and declares it a federal offense, angrily informing Peter that he will have to notify his superiors; Peter responds by later knocking him unconscious with a bowling pin.
 Preble vividly dreams of himself being chased around the house by exaggerated incarnations of the Blooms before he is rescued by the younger Bella.
 They escape to a small island, where they sustain and entertain themselves for a long time.
 Eventually, Bella reveals that Peter is the CEO of the country's largest advertisement corporation and that his knowledge of the dream-infiltrating advertisement scheme has placed him in danger.
 Various incarnations of Buddy appear and Preble wakes up; Peter knocks him out a second time and sets the room on fire; he and the family leave Preble to die.